hseritt/django-issuetrack/README.md

 # Django-Issuetrack

-Should mimic in functionality that of the issue tracker used for Bitbucket repositories.
+Should mimic in functionality that of the issue tracker used for GitHub and Bitbucket repositories.

-Objectives:
+## Objectives:

 Plan to use the following models:

-* Project
+### Project
 - Name
 - Owner
 - Members

-* Issue
+### Issue
 - Title
 - Description
 - Kind: bug, feature, enhancement, proposal, task, info